CoPilot

 git clone https://github.com/tigergraph/CoPilot

-The docker compose file contains all dependencies for CoPilot including a TigerGraph database.
-If any service is not needed, please feel free to remove it from the file.
-Besides, CoPilot comes with a Swagger API documentation page when it is deployed.
-If you wish to disable it, you can set the PRODUCTION environment variable to true for the CoPilot service in the compose file.
+The Docker Compose file contains all dependencies for CoPilot including a Milvus database.
+If you do not need a particular service, you make edit the Compose file to remove it or set its scale to 0 when running the Compose file (details later).
+Moreover, CoPilot comes with a Swagger API documentation page when it is deployed.
+If you wish to disable it, you can set the

 -